RULES OF THE SOCIETY

 (a) immediately issue a fresh voting paper for the election concerned, such voting paper to include those candidates originally nominated but to exclude the disqualified candidate; or

-10.22 The Board shall meet and regulate its Meetings as it may determine, except in an emergency or by agreement of the Board, seven clear days' notice of the date, time and place of each Meeting is to be given in writing by the Secretary to all Directors
+10.22 The Board shall meet and regulate its Meetings as it may determine, except in an emergency or by agreement of the Board, 7 clear days' notice of the date, time and place of each Meeting is to be given in writing by the Secretary to all Directors.

-10.23 At least three of the Directors (not including any professional external Directors) will form a quorum.
+10.23 At least 3 of the Directors (not including any professional external Directors) will form a quorum.

-10.28 A Special Meeting of the Board may be called by a notice in writing given to the Secretary, at least fourteen clear days before the Meeting to be called, by not less than one quarter of the Directors for the time being.
+10.27 A Special Meeting of the Board may be called by a notice in writing given to the Secretary, at least 14 clear days before the Meeting to be called, by not less than 1∕4 of the Directors for the time being.
 The notice shall state the business of the Meeting and the Secretary shall communicate such notice to all Directors as soon as possible.
 No other business shall be transacted at the Meeting other than the business stated in the notice.

-10.29 If either the Chair (or in the absence of the Chair, the Vice-Chair) asks the Secretary to circulate a Resolution to all Members of the Board to be signed, and it is returned to the Secretary signed by at least three quarters of the Members of the Board, then it shall have the same effect as a Resolution validly passed at a Meeting of the Board.
+10.28 If either the Chair (or in the absence of the Chair, the Vice-Chair) asks the Secretary to circulate a Resolution to all members of the Board to be signed, and it is returned to the Secretary signed by at least 3∕4 of the members of the Board, then it shall have the same effect as a Resolution validly passed at a Meeting of the Board.
 Each Director may sign a separate copy of the Resolution and send a signed copy to the Secretary by post, email or other electronic means and where the Resolution is sent electronically, if it has not been signed, it must be sufficiently authenticated as required by the Secretary.

 Disclosure of Interest

-10.30 Any Director or Member of the Executive Management who has a material interest in a matter as defined below shall declare such interest to the Board and;
+10.29 Any Director or member of the Executive Management who has a material interest in a matter as defined below shall declare such interest to the Board and:

 (a) may not be present in any discussion of the matter unless a majority of the Board agrees to their presence; but